Impaired asset

+In accounting, an impaired asset is an asset which has a market value less than the value listed on its owner's balance sheet.

+According to U.S. accounting rules (known as US GAAP), the value of an asset is impaired when the sum of estimated future cash flows from that asset is less than its book value.
+At this point an impairment loss should be recognized, which is done by taking the difference between the fair market value (FMV) and the book value and recording this amount as the loss.
+This basically records the asset as if it were being acquired brand new at its FMV, recording this as its new book value.
+This is a common occurrence for goodwill where a company will purchase a target company for more than the value of its net assets.
+Under US GAAP, goodwill is tested annually for impairment.

 An impairment cost must be included under expenses when the book value of an asset exceeds the recoverable amount.
-Impairment of assets is the diminishing in quality, strength amount, or value of an asset.
 Fixed assets, commonly known as PPE (Property, Plant & Equipment), refers to long-lived assets such as buildings, land, machinery, and equipment; these assets are the most likely to experience impairment, which may be caused by several factors.

 History

 Asset impairment was first addressed by the International Accounting Standards Board (IASB) in IAS 16, which became effective in 1983.
 It was replaced by IAS 36, effective July 1999.

 In United States GAAP, the Financial Accounting Standards Board (FASB) introduced the concept in 1995 with the release of SFAS 121.
 SFAS 121 was subsequently replaced by SFAS 144 in August 2001.

 The issue of impairment of financial assets exposed deficiencies in the IAS 36 framework during the 2008 financial crisis, and the IASB issued an exposure draft in November 2009 that proposed an impairment model based on expected losses rather than incurred losses for all financial assets recorded at amortised cost.
 The IASB and FASB made joint efforts to devise a common impairment model, but the FASB eventually decided to propose an alternative scheme in January 2011.
 The IASB issued a new exposure draft in January 2013, which later led to the adoption of IFRS 9 in July 2014, effective for annual periods beginning on or after January 1, 2018.
 The FASB is still considering the matter.